AlexSteele/benchmark/README.md

 ## User-defined statistics for repeated benchmarks
 While having mean, median and standard deviation is nice, this may not be enough for everyone.
-For example you may want to know what is the largest observation, e.g. because you have some real-time constraints.
+9For example you may want to know what the largest observation is, e.g. because you have some real-time constraints.
 This is easy.
 The following code will specify a custom statistic to be calculated, defined by a lambda function.